maciekelga/Mazda-6-GJ-GL-DPF/README.md

 # Mazda-6-GJ-GL-DPF
-# Wskaźnik wypalania DPF
+# #DPF regeneration indicator // Wskaźnik wypalania DPF
-#DPF regeneration indicator

 This is a simple program which give a oportunity to get an view to DPF filling and regeneration.
 Program is based on PM_GEN which linnerary increase together with used fuel.
 In most cases PM_GEN with value more than 5.7-5.9 activate DPF regeneration if filter is working properly.